inasafe/inasafe-doc/docs/source/training/socialisation/introduction-and-overview.rst

 - which roads will be closed?

-Conceptually |project_name| combines one exposure layer (e.g. buildings) with one hazard scenario (e.g. flooding) and returns an impact layer along with textual statistical summary.
+Conceptually |project_name| combines one exposure layer (e.g. buildings) with one hazard scenario (e.g. flooding) and returns a spatial impact layer along with textual statistical summary and action questions.

 |project_name| is framed around questions such as: